-32.3.0 INDIVIDUAL STUDENT-ATHLETES PLAYING UP TO A MORE SENIOR SCHOOL'S TEAM feeder school (senior school) has a Membership Category of five (5) or higher can apply to "play up" to the senior member school that they would normally attend if, by the roster registration deadline (see 27.3.0), they have approval of both member schools' administrators, athletic directors, students, and parents(s) or legal guardian(s).
+- 32.3.0 INDIVIDUAL STUDENT-ATHLETES PLAYING UP TO A MORE SENIOR SCHOOL'S TEAM feeder school (senior school) has a Membership Category of five (5) or higher can apply to "play up" to the senior member school that they would normally attend if, by the roster registration deadline (see 27.3.0), they have approval of both member schools' administrators, athletic directors, students, and parents(s) or legal guardian(s).
 The middle/junior school must be a member in good standing.
 The local athletic association, the district superintendent, and BCSS must be notified by using the appropriate form.
 Senior member schools must not register these student-athletes in STARS as an enrollee of their school.
 BCSS will place the middle/ junior school student-athletes not properly registered will be deemed ineligible.

+- Proposed:

+To add

+To Remove

-Proposed: 🔲 To add To Remove To amend
+To amend

-- 32.3.0 INDIVIDUAL STUDENT-ATHLETES PLAYING UP TO A MORE SENIOR SCHOOL'S TEAM Middle/Junior member school athletes whose feeder school (senior school) has a Membership Category of five (5) or higher can apply to "play up" to the senior member school that they would normally attend if, by the roster registration deadline (see 27.3.0), they have approval of both member schools' administrators, athletic directors, students, and parents(s) or legal guardian(s).
+32.3.0 INDIVIDUAL STUDENT-ATHLETES PLAYING UP TO A MORE SENIOR SCHOOL'S TEAM Middle/Junior member school athletes whose feeder school (senior school) has a Membership Category of five (5) or higher can apply to "play up" to the senior member school that they would normally attend if, by the roster registration deadline (see 27.3.0), they have approval of both member schools' administrators, athletic directors, students, and parents(s) or legal guardian(s).
 The middle/junior school must be a member in good standing.
 The local athletic association, the district superintendent, and BCSS must be notified by using the appropriate form.
 Senior member schools must not register these student-athletes in STARS as an enrollee of their school.
-BCSS will place the middle/junior school student-athletes on the senior member schools STARS team roster when the form is received and approved.
-Any studentathletes not properly registered will be deemed ineligible. - 32.3.1 M ember schools with Football Programs may allow grade nine (9) student-athletes at their feeder school (middle school) to play up to the more senior school Junior Varsity (JV) team.
+BCSS will place the middle/junior school student-athletes not properly registered will be deemed ineligible. - 32.3.1 M ember schools with Football Programs may allow grade nine (9) student-athletes at their feeder school (middle school) to play up to the more senior school Junior Varsity (JV) team.
 Grade nine (9) student-athletes at a feeder school (middle school) may not play up to the senior school varsity team.